This-Is-Prince/agent-other-sdks/docs/uniswap.md

 Example prompts:
 - "How much ETH will I get for 1000 USDC on Uniswap?"
 - "Get a quote for swapping 0.5 ETH to USDC"
-- "What's the current exchange rate between DAI and WETH on Uniswap?"
-- "Check the price impact for trading 100 UNI to ETH"
-- "How much LINK can I get for 50 USDC on Base?"

 ### Swap Tokens